Can I Change Personal Injury Solicitors?12th Apr 2018

 After weeks, months, or even years of working on your case, you may come to realise that the solicitor you instructed was not the right person for the job.

 Not all personal injury solicitors have the same level of expertise.
-A solicitor who specialises in simple slips, trips and falls is not likely to have experience of complex brain or spinal injury cases, or be a specialist in cauda equina syndrome or TVT surgery that has gone wrong.
+A solicitor who specialises in simple slips, trips and falls is not likely to have experience of complex brain or spinal injury cases, or be a specialist in cauda equina syndrome.

 Many people worry that it might be too difficult or even impossible to change their personal injury solicitor – even if they are dissatisfied with the service they have received.